Gathering of the Tribes

 - Lakota Four Directions Prayer (video)

-- There are many ways to call in the four directions.
+- There are many ways to call in the four directions (or 6 or 7 directions, depending on how you like to do it).
 Feel free to do it in a way that you have been taught or that you have learned about with the resources below…

 - Acknowledge and honor the indigenous tribes of the local land.
 You can use this website to find what the local tribe is of your region (https://native-land.ca/)

-- Read the “Gathering of the Tribes” Manifesto (local-earth.org/manifesto)
+- Read the “Gathering of the Tribes” Prayer & Manifesto (local-earth.org/manifesto)

 - If there is a fire pit – gather around the fire